ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 However, the AS can have limits on its allowed functionality.
 If the client instance wants to optimize its calls to the AS before making a request, it MAY send an HTTP OPTIONS request to the grant request endpoint to retrieve the server's discovery information.
-The AS MUST respond with a JSON object with Content-Type `application/json` containing the following information:
+The AS MUST respond with a JSON document with Content-Type `application/json` containing a single object with the following information:

 grant_request_endpoint (string)